 Their DuPont location’s open from 11-9PM (they do a variety of rice bowls and sammiches for lunch), and Capitol Hill’s open from 5-9PM.
 Chef Scott Drewno whips up specials on the regular so make sure you follow their instagram to stay in the know, and place your order online by clicking here!

-Words can’t even begin to describe the deliciousness that is Maketto, and lucky for you guys, they’re currently offering $5 off of $20 purchases.
+Words can’t even begin to describe the deliciousness that is Maketto.
 Order via caviar, grubhub, postmates or uber eats to enjoy droolworthy dishes like their pork steamed bao, their crystal shrimp dumplings, and their tofu and spicy basil sauce for a solid meal that will leave you completely and utterly satisfied.
+Unfortunately, we don’t have any food pics from this gem so you guys will have to do the leg work for us and send us yours when you go.

 Alright friends, we hope you enjoyed reading our latest featuring some of the best asian restaurants in DC.
 Have you tried any of these places yet?
 If yes, what did you think?
 Let us know by leaving a comment below and browse our DC tab for more nom content that will leave you droolin’.
-We update every Monday, Thursday and Saturday so make sure to check back soon.
+We update daily so make sure to check back soon.
 Until next time – happy eating!